FHIR Client for Retrieving and Posting FHIR Resources#

 This is an application to interface with a FHIR server to retrieve or post FHIR resources.

-This application also uses ZeroMQ to communicate with its own clients, listening on a well known port on local host for messages to retrieve resources of a patient, as well as publishing the retrieved resources on another well known port.
+This application also uses ZeroMQ to communicate with its own clients, listening on a well-known port on localhost for messages to retrieve resources of a patient, as well as publishing the retrieved resources on another well-known port.
 For simplicity, the listening port is defined in the code to be 5600

 , and the publishing port 5601